 Methods

-Five randomly chosen studies were selected from a compiled list of first and last authored publications for each MIDAS member (n = 175).
+Five studies were selected from a compiled list of first and last authored publications for each of 175 MIDAS members, as of <date> .
 For each study, raw data availability, whether the data were available in a single repository or collected from multiple sources, format of the data, and software used for data transformation were documented.
 Additionally, presence of code and the software used to generate the results were also recorded.
 When raw data and code were available, an attempt was made to upload the information into Occam to replicate the study results.

 Results